Scheduling

 Offering breaks means staff have fewer reasons to be late in the first place.

 If staff feel the company values their time, they’ll value the time they give to the company.
-When they know they’ll have an opportunity during the day to make that important personal phone call or just grab a sandwich, there’s less reason for them to cram those things in before work, making them late.
+When they know they’ll have an opportunity during the day to make that important personal phone call or just grab a sandwich, there’s less reason for them to cram those things in before work, which makes them late.

 Often lateness occurs because people are trying to accommodate their lives around erratic working hours.

-Predictive scheduling is already legally required in some states, but it’s worth considering even if it’s not mandatory.
+Predictive scheduling is already legally required in some states, but it’s worth considering, even if it’s not mandatory.
 Setting schedules two weeks in advance gives employees time to plan.
-By reducing the number of frantic childminding emergencies and other last-minute problems, you reduce the reasons for people to arrive late to work.
+By reducing the number of frantic child-minding emergencies and other last-minute problems, you reduce the reasons for people to arrive late to work.

 Rewarding staff for being at work can be seen as a false economy, essentially paying them twice for doing what they are already contracted to do.
-That doesn’t mean that there aren’t ways to incentivize good attendance.
+That doesn’t mean there aren’t ways to incentivize good attendance.